Point Arena Light Station 150th Anniversary Logo

 Drew was so enthusiastic when he found out his design had been chosen.
 He immediately offered to work with Elyse and Executive Director Mark Hancock on finalizing the design so that it could be used for many different merchandise applications.
 Being an experienced Graphic Artist, Drew provided us with multiple file formats so that we could meet individual vendors’ requirements.
 He is also donating his time and skills to design 150th Anniversary billboards, road signs and banners.
 He has truly gone above and beyond the basic request for a logo and we very much appreciate all the great work he is doing to make this 150th Anniversary special.

-PALKI staff is designing a display of all the submitted designs for installation in the Whale Watch Room of the Fog Signal Building as a way of recognizing all of the artists that created logo designs for the contest.
-They will also be displayed as part of the Our Lighthouse art exhibit at the Gualala Arts Center opening on Friday, April 3 and continuing through Sunday, April 26.
+A special display of all the submitted designs has been installed in the Whale Watch Room of the Fog Signal Building as a way of recognizing all of the artists that created logo designs for the contest.

 PALKI is deeply grateful to the artists that submitted designs and is looking forward to using Drew’s winning design on 150th Anniversary merchandise that will be offered in our Gift Store and as special gifts for 150th Anniversary donations to the Lighthouse!